F0ireFlyLite E01 Luminus SST-40 21700 Flashlight Review

 Modes and Currents

-The first mode (at left) is the lowest of the ramping UI section.
+The first mode (at left) is the lowest of the ramping user interface section.
 The rest are the stepped modes (in order low to high).
-You can also note from this, that the lowest mode of the ramping UI is lower than the lowest stepped option.
+You can also note from this, that the lowest mode of the ramping user interface is lower than the lowest stepped option.

 User Interface and Operation